graphdeco-inria/editable-gaussian-reflections/README.md

 ```bash
 bash run_all_neural_catacaustics.sh
 ```
-Note that in the real scenes, depth regularization was reduced since it did not improve results, and the specular loss weight was reduced significantly which seemed to work better.
-The initial scale was also adjusted and the init/target radiance values clamped to a maximum.
+Note that in the real scenes, depth regularization was reduced since it did not improve results, and other hyperparameters were adjusted as well.

 The bear scene (`neural_catacaustics/multibounce`) shown in the video was run on an older configuration which still used SfM init.
 Although the new configuration yields arguably better results, you can reproduce the old one with:
 ```